ultimatile/Cytnx/docs/source/example/iDMRG.rst

 ------------
 **By : Hsu Ke, Kai-Hsin Wu**

-In the previous example we demostrated how the finite size DMRG is implemented, Here we present the infinite system size DMRG (iDMRG) scheme which consider the system with *infinite boundary condition*:cite:`ibdry`, where the bondaries (enviroments) are grows the lattice by one or more sites each iteration, at the fixed point, a translationally invariant wavefunction is produced.
+In the previous example we demonstrated how the finite size DMRG is implemented, Here we present the infinite system size DMRG (iDMRG) scheme which consider the system with *infinite boundary condition*:cite:`ibdry`, where the bondaries (environments) are grows the lattice by one or more sites each iteration, at the fixed point, a translationally invariant wavefunction is produced.

 In another algorithm of infinite size simulation, iTEBD, a properly converged state requires careful scaling of the time-step to zero,